CHUM-FM: Programming

-CHUM-FM's current host lineup includes Marilyn Denis, David Corey, Jamar "J. Niice" McNeil, Ashley Greco, Josie Dye, Ruby Carr, Taylor Kaye, Peter Kash, and Aiko Iwashita.
+CHUM-FM's current host lineup includes David Corey, Jamar "J. Niice" McNeil, Ashley Greco, Josie Dye, Nat Hunter, and Ruby Carr.

 The Marilyn Denis Show

 CHUM-FM's morning show was hosted by Roger Ashby and Marilyn Denis for 32 years.
 The show originally featured Rick Hodge as an additional host until he resigned in 2008; after Hodge's resignation, Darren B. Lamb became a co-host, until he too resigned in September 2015.
 On July 16, 2018, the show returned to three people with the addition of Jamar "J. Niice" McNeil branded as "Roger and Marilyn with Jamar".
 On October 25, 2018, Ashby announced that he would retire from the morning show effective December 6, after 50 years with CHUM-AM and CHUM-FM.
 In January 2019, the show would be rebranded as "Marilyn Denis and Jamar" (McNeil taking over Ashby's seat as co-host), and Marilyn Denis as host.
 In June 2024, McNeil would move to afternoons, and the morning show would be renamed "The Marilyn Denis Show."
 After a summer of guest hosts, David Corey, the former program director of CHUM-FM, was introduced as Denis' new co-host in September.
+On February 26, 2026, Denis announced that she would step away from the morning show on June 26 after 40 years with CHUM-FM.
+Former CHQM-FM morning host Nat Hunter and afternoon co-host Josie Dye began hosting mornings on July 6.

 HD Radio

 On July 4, 2017, CHUM-FM launched HD Radio multi-casting services.
 The HD1 sub-channel carried the same programming as the standard analog frequency, while the HD2 sub-channel carried a simulcast of sister station CFRB, and the HD3 sub-channel carried a simulcast of CHUM.
-As of Spring 2018, CHUM-FM is no longer broadcasting in HD, with the sub-channels moving to sister station CKFM-FM.
+In Spring 2018, CHUM-FM stopped broadcasting in HD, with the sub-channels moving to sister station CKFM-FM.
+CHUM-FM resumed broadcasting in HD around 2024, and as of Summer 2026, its HD2 simulcasts Bell Media’s Pure Country radio network.